SlangLab-NU/torgo_inference_on_cluster/README.md

 debugging purposes.
 The dataset will be reduced from 1,000+ samples to 20.
 It should take less than 5 minutes to run the script in debug mode.

+The model can be evaluated using predict_and_evaluate.py afterwards.

 ## The Prediction and Evaluation Script: `predict_and_evaluate.py`
-This script is used to evaluate the performance of the model for a particular speaker.
+This script is used to evaluate the performance of the model.
+It will be called by the main.py script.
+It can also be called by the user separately to evaluate the performance of the model on a given dataset.
+The repository name on Hugging Face is in the format:

+`torgo_xlsr_finetune_[speaker_id][repo_suffix]`

+It outputs the Word Error Rate (WER) for the training, validation, and test sets, and saves the predictions and references to CSV files.
+It also saves a summary of the Word Error Rates to a CSV file.

 This script accepts the following arguments: